zrythm/zrythm/doc/user/configuration/additional-settings.rst

 Reset to Factory Settings
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-See :option:`zrythm --reset-to-factory`.
+See :option:`zrythm --reset-to-factory` and

-.. todo:: Add this to the UI.
+:ref:`configuration/preferences:Reset to Factory Settings`.

 Plugin Settings
 ---------------